UX Case Study:

 The Product

-Happy Saplings is a streamlined health management app that enables parents to review their children’s health records, print the records to meet school or camp requirements, and see when their children’s healthcare visits are due.
+Happy Saplings is a streamlined health management app that enables parents to review their children’s health records, print records to meet school or camp requirements, and see when their children’s healthcare visits are due.

 The initial parameters and design goals of this family health management app were prompted by a UX Design course offered through the Google Career Certificate program.